-Substantially all of our sales in 2022, 2021 and 2020 were to customers located in Asia, and we anticipate that a substantial majority of our revenue will continue to come from customers located in this region for the near future.
+Substantially all of our sales in 2023, 2022, and 2021 were to customers located in Asia, and we anticipate that a substantial majority of our revenue will continue to come from customers located in this region for the near future.
 We have increased our sales efforts to penetrate the markets in North America and Western Europe.

-We utilize ASC 606 which was adopted in 2018 set forth in Accounting Standards Update, or ASU, No. 2014-09, Revenue from Contracts with Customers (Topic 606), of the Financial Accounting Standards Board, or FASB, regarding the recognition, presentation and disclosure of revenue in our financial statements as described below under "- Critical Accounting Estimates-Revenue Recognition."
+We utilize ASC 606 which was adopted in 2018 set forth in Accounting Standards Update, or ASU, No. 2014-09, Revenue from Contracts with Customers (Topic 606), of the Financial Accounting Standards Board, or FASB, regarding the recognition, presentation and disclosure of revenue in our financial statements as described below under "-Critical Accounting Estimates-Revenue Recognition."

 We offer extended maintenance service contracts to provide services such as trouble-shooting or fine-tuning tools, and installing spare parts, following expiration of applicable initial standard assurance type warranty coverage periods, which for sales to date have extended from 12 to 36 months as described under "-Critical Accounting Estimates-Warranty."
-In 2022, 2021 and 2020, we received payments for parts and labor for service activities provided from time to time, but as of December 31, 2022 we had not yet entered into extended maintenance service contracts with respect to the substantial majority of tools for which initial warranty coverage had expired.
+In 2023, 2022, and 2021, we received payments for parts and labor for service activities provided from time to time, but as of December 31, 2023 we had not yet entered into extended maintenance service contracts with respect to the substantial majority of tools for which initial warranty coverage had expired.
 We expect to enter into extended maintenance service contracts with customers as additional initial warranties expire, but we do not expect revenue from extended maintenance service contracts to represent a material portion of our revenue in the future.

 The loss or delay of multiple large sale transactions in a quarter could impact our results of operations for that quarter and any future quarters for which revenue from that transaction is lost or delayed, as described under "Item 1A.
 Risk Factors-Risks Related to Our Business and Our Industry-Our quarterly operating results can be difficult to predict and can fluctuate substantially, which could result in volatility in the price of Class A common stock."
 It is difficult to predict accurately when, or even if, we can complete a sale of a tool to a potential customer or to increase sales to any existing customer.
 Our tool demand forecasts are based on multiple assumptions, including non-binding forecasts received from customers years in advance, each of which may introduce error into our estimates.
-Difficulties in forecasting demand for our tools make it difficult for us to project future operating results and may lead to periodic inventory shortages or excess spending on inventory or on tools that may not be purchased, as further described in "Item 1A.
-Risk Factors-Risks Related to Our Business and Our Industry-Difficulties in forecasting demand for our tools may lead to periodic inventory shortages or excess spending on inventory items that may not be used."
+Difficulties in forecasting demand for our tools make it difficult for us to project future operating results and may lead to periodic inventory shortages or excess spending on inventory items that may not be used."